We’ve gathered together our most sustainable solutions from our #WasteNotWednesday posts, so you can be eco-friendly every day of the week.

 Greener event planning

-- Wash out empty pots thoroughly and upcycle them or use them for craft activities.
+- Wash out empty UV glow paint and glitter pots thoroughly and upcycle them, or use them for craft activities.

 - When preparing for your summer fair, borrow crockery and tableware from church halls or community groups.